-Tech opens communication doors for grandparents of grandkids with ASDDecember 10th, 2012 in Autism spectrum disorders /
+Tech opens communication doors for grandparents of grandkids with ASDDecember 10, 2012 in Medicine & Health / Autism spectrum disorders

 For three years, University of Utah researchers have been deploying a computer-based design program called SketchUp in workshops to teach and develop life skills for youth on the autism spectrum.
 An earlier study showed that using the program helps kids develop their spatial and visual acuity, as well as to leverage those strengths to build positive social interactions.